by Texas Homesteader ~

 There’s a concert in a nearby town tonight?
 Let’s go!
 We don’t need to check to see if there’s a soccer game or PTA meeting.
 Again, the freedom of flexibility is a beautiful thing!

 Or RancherMan decides on a romantic weekend at a B&B in a nearby town?
 Heck yeah, let’s go.
 No arrangements need to be made for the kids.
-We’ve become newlyweds again.
+We’ve become like newlyweds again.
 Our focus now on each other and not on the business that surrounded our life with a young family.

-So I don’t bother fretting over looking my 55-year-old age.
+So I don’t bother fretting over looking my age.
 Don’t look for me to be covering those grays any time soon.
 They’re proof of life well lived & I’ve earned each & every one of them!

 Other Inspirational Posts